ethanc8/opencv-python-docs/_sources/cv2.md.txt

  Inverts every bit of an array.

-The function cv::bitwise_not calculates per-element bit-wise inversion of the input array: \f[\texttt{dst} (I) =  \neg \texttt{src} (I)\f] In case of a floating-point input array, its machine-specific bit representation (usually IEEE754-compliant) is used for the operation.
+The function cv::bitwise_not calculates per-element bit-wise inversion of the input array: $\texttt{dst} (I) =  \neg \texttt{src} (I)$ In case of a floating-point input array, its machine-specific bit representation (usually IEEE754-compliant) is used for the operation.
 In case of multi-channel arrays, each channel is processed independently.

 :param src: input array.